EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-03-17-How_to_use_Spring_and_Kafka_to_build_a_project_based_on_microservices_architecture.md

 locations then we have trouble here in consuming.
 I will talk about that how we can solve this issue.

 #### Car Webservice
-This is the simplest one! everything is ready now we only need to expose some rest service and fetch data from MongoDB for that.
-I implement two rest services one of them get a Vin for a car and return location info for this car. the second one gets a polygon and show all car now are in that.
+This is the simplest one! everything is ready now we only need to expose some rest services and fetch data from MongoDB for that.
+I implemented two rest services, one of them get a Vin for a car and return location info for this car.
+The second one gets a polygon and show all car now are in that.

 ```java